puritygikonyo/arXiv-RAG-System/README.md

 ```

-This is implemented as a LangGraph state machine: guardrail -> retriever -> grader -> rewriter -> generator, with a bounded retry loop so it never spins forever, and a graceful fallback (best-effort answer) if it hits the retry limit without a perfect match.
+This is implemented as a LangGraph state machine: **guardrail -> retriever -> grader -> rewriter -> generator**, with a bounded retry loop so it never spins forever, and a graceful fallback (best-effort answer) if it hits the retry limit without a perfect match.

 ## Architecture